asimondev/asimondev.github.io/README.md

-# asimondev.github.io
+# Andrej Simon's GitHub Pages

-GitHub Pages with Hugo
+You can access the website using this link: [Andrej Simon's Website](https://asimondev.github.io)